All Episodes

 It took him two months and three days to catch up to the president on the travel ban.

-That was supposed to take seriously as weekend op-ed and what he would do to deal with the pandemic.
+Now it's supposed to take seriously his weekend op-ed and what he would do to deal with the pandemic.

-They were all, we're not gonna have enough ventilators.
+They were all, we're not going to have enough ventilators.

 And they even went into detail how the federal government will not be able to fill this gap for you.